Remote Internship Opportunity

 We offer a friendly, informal, and inclusive work environment dedicated to helping interns succeed in the internship and as you launch careers in the field.

-• Attend and track the latest Congressional hearings, other legislative activities, and scientific and policy briefings.
+- Attend webinars and read new publications to track the latest on clean energy programs, policies, and technologies.
 Share observations with staff verbally and in writing.

-• Interest in U.S. federal climate, environment, and energy policy, with particular enthusiasm for providing fact-based information in a non-partisan manner.
+- Interest in energy efficiency, beneficial electrification, financing, utility programs, state and federal energy policy, and clean energy technologies, with particular enthusiasm for providing fact-based information in a non-partisan manner.

-• COVID-19 Pandemic Update: Interns are working remotely, but must be available during the core EESI work hours of 10 AM – 4 PM Eastern time.
+- COVID-19 Pandemic Update: Our internship will be completely remote for the Summer ’21 semester.
+Interns must be available during the core EESI work hours of 10 AM – 4 PM Eastern time.
 EESI is based in Washington, D.C.

 Interns are compensated at the rate of $15/hr.
 You must be legally authorized to work in the United States.